 Start Healing Your Methamphetamine Abuse

 Our inpatient detox facility allows for 24/7 monitoring.
-In addition, we offer rehab placement services so that there is no significant period between medical detox and the next appropriate level of care.
+In addition, we offer rehab placement services so that there is no significant period between medical detox and the next appropriate level of addiction treatment.

-It is generally recommended that a person struggling with methamphetamine addiction transfer directly into a residential treatment center after being physically stabilized and all psychological withdrawal symptoms have been addressed.
+It is generally recommended that a person struggling with methamphetamine addiction, a form of substance use disorder, transfer directly into a residential treatment center after being physically stabilized and all psychological withdrawal symptoms have been addressed.
+This provides the necessary support for a loved one or family member battling addiction.
 To learn more about our methamphetamine detox program or begin with our simple and uncomplicated admissions process, contact us today.

 Published on: 2021-07-21